astronomy-commons/hipscat-cloudtests/README.md

 3. Finally, you will need to copy several `/tests/data/` directories into your newly created bucket.
 This can be accomplished by running the `copy_data_to_fs.py` script.
-4. Before running the tests, you will need to export your `valid_storage_option_param` into the environment.
+4. Before running the tests, you will need to export your `valid_storage_option_param`s  into the environment.

 ## Adding tests to the github workflows